dipdowel/assemblyscript-parcel-project-templates-codument/README.md

 - If you want to suggest an improvement to the transformer, please [fork it](https://github.com/dipdowel/parcel-transformer-assemblyscript-codument/) and open a PR.

 - - - - - - - - - - - - -
-#### For developers
+#### For maintainers of this package
-Local debugging: `npx -c /home/<path-to-project-parent-dir>/assemblyscript-parcel-project-templates-codument/index.js`
+Local execution: `npx -c /home/<path-to-project-parent-dir>/assemblyscript-parcel-project-templates-codument/index.js`